 In 2000, Kindred Spirit Farm started with 2 horses, 2 dogs, 2 goats, 1 rabbit, a sheep, and a pig.
 We had a barn with two stalls and a tack room.
 In that tack room we had more western saddles then english.
 We used the other part of our barn for summer camps and that was where we ate lunch and did crafts.
 We had maybe 5 riding students that had one lesson a week if the weather was nice.
-We had two riding rings side by side and we used one ring for the pasture.
+We had two riding rings side by side, and we used one ring for the pasture.
 We bought hay from others to feed the horses and stored it in the top of our little barn.
-Now, ten years later, we have twenty plus horses, however some are out on leases to other people.
+Now, fifteen years later, we have twenty plus horses, however some are out on leases to other people.
 We have added an alpaca, ducks, chickens, and donkeys to the petting zoo.
 We have in the past had cows and numerous baby goats that have found happy homes.
-We have an indoor riding arena wiith many more stalls.
+We have an indoor riding arena and added 11 more stalls.
+We have a guest tack room.
 We also built an air conditioned party room/camp room.
 We have 60 plus students who ride here all year round whatever the weather in the indoor arena.
-Now I have 5 students who consistently ride western and over 30 students who jump higher than 2'.
-We have a jumping area and round pen and we built three six acre pastures and are getting ready to build number four, hopefully.
+Now we have 20 students who consistently ride western.
+We have a 175' x 300' jumping ring with an 8 jump course and a 200' x 250' western ring for barrel racing and pole bending.
+We have a round pen for horse training and we have three six acre pastures and are getting ready to build number four.
 We grow our own hay on land we rent and house it in half of our indoor to feed all these creatures.

 Tequila was thin, cracked feet, and cushings?